The Galactic bulge millisecond pulsars shining in X rays: A gamma-ray perspective: Characterization of detectable MSPs

-Averaging over 100 Monte Carlo simulations of the Galactic MSP population, we find 14010 $\pm$ 91 MSPs in the chosen ROI, as displayed by the orange histogram in Fig.~\ref{fig:hist_det}.
-We compute the number of ``detectable'' MSPs that have absorbed energy flux larger than the \Chandra~sensitivity at the source position.
-While the number of foreground MSPs from the disk is negligible (1 $\pm$ 1 detectable MSPs), we obtain 60 $\pm$ 7 MSPs detectable from the BB, and 34 $\pm$ 6 from the NB, adding up to a total of 95 $\pm$ 9 detectable MSPs.
-The energy flux distributions of the Galactic MSPs population and its bulge components are shown in Fig.~\ref{fig:hist_det}.
-Between vertical dotted lines in Fig.~\ref{fig:hist_det}, we also highlight the most credible interval of our model, where the $\gamma$-to-X connection is directly supported by data: The left and right dotted lines are the fluxes that correspond to the minimal and maximal luminosity of observed X-ray MSPs, respectively, if we were to project those sources at the Galactic center.
+Averaging over 100 Monte Carlo simulations of the Galactic MSP population, we find a total of 14010 $\pm$ 91\footnote{The estimated errors come from the dispersion over 100 Monte Carlo simulations, unless stated otherwise.} MSPs in the chosen ROI, as displayed by the orange histogram in Fig.~\ref{fig:hist_det}.
+We then compute the number of ``detectable'' MSPs that have absorbed energy flux larger than the \Chandra~sensitivity at the source position.
+We obtain 60 $\pm$ 7 MSPs detectable from the BB, 34 $\pm$ 6 from the NB, and 1$\pm$1 from the disk, adding up to a total of 95 $\pm$ 9 detectable MSPs.
+The contribution to the detectable MSPs from the disk component is negligible in our ROI.
+We indeed predict a total of 700 $\pm$ 27 disk MSPs in the ROI, of which, on average, only 1 is detectable.
+In our ROI, more than 90\% of the disk population is located behind the Galactic center, on the other side of the Galaxy, and so hardly detectable because of Galactic absorption and distance.
+Moreover, the disk is denser between -1$^\circ$ and 1$^\circ$ in latitude, and this band is less covered by \Chandra~observations than regions with $|b| > 1^\circ$.
+The energy flux distributions of the total Galactic MSPs population and its bulge detectable components are shown in Fig.~\ref{fig:hist_det}.
+In particular, the green histogram displays the total number of detectable MSPs; the rounded entries (Monte-Carlo dispersion errors) associated with its 6 bins ranging from $10^{-15.5}$ to $10^{-12.5}$ erg/cm$^2$/s are: 2 (1), 15 (3), 42 (6), 28 (5), 6 (2), 1 (1).
+Between vertical dotted lines in Fig.~\ref{fig:hist_det}, we also highlight the most credible interval of our model, where the $\gamma$-to-X correlation is directly supported by data: The left and right dotted lines are the fluxes that correspond to the minimal and maximal luminosity of observed X-ray MSPs, respectively, if we were to project those sources at the Galactic center.
+The detectable sources naturally tend to be the brighter ones, as can be seen in Fig.~\ref{fig:hist_det}, but also the harder ones.
+In the ACIS broad band, sources with lower spectral indices are less affected by absorption and therefore have a larger flux than sources with higher spectral indices.
+Moreover, the observed correlation between the flux ratio $\log_{10}(F_\gamma/F_X)$ and the spectral index $\Gamma$ favors high $F_X$ for low $\Gamma$ (see Fig.~\ref{fig:gammaX_kde}).
+The mean MSP spectral index in our ROI is 2.41, while it drops to 1.76 in the detectable population.
+The spectral index distribution for the two populations is shown in Fig.~\ref{fig:hist_gam}.
+The mean distance to detectable MSPs, 8.48 kpc, is slightly smaller than the mean distance to ROI MSPs, 8.85 kpc.
+The latter is larger than the distance between the Sun and the Galactic center (8.5 kpc) because of the volume of the ROI: More sources behind the Galactic center than in front of it falls in the ROI considered.
+Finally, the column density distribution shows a clear dichotomy between the BB MSPs, with a mean value of $2.92\times10^{22}\rm\, erg/cm^{2}/s$ and the NB MSPs, with a mean value of $6.81\times10^{22}\rm\, erg/cm^{2}/s$.
+In Sec.~\ref{app:MC_sys}, we comment about the robustness of the characteristics of the detectable population against systematic uncertainties associated with the model.